fredr/climux/README.md

 climux
 ======

-A mux for the cli in Go
+A mux for the cli in go

 ### Install